-If you’re looking for a DIY face mask recipe to make your skin glow, this chocolate rose facial mask is it, my friend!
+If you’re looking for an easy-to-make DIY face mask that will make your skin positively glow, this chocolate rose facial mask recipe is it, my friend!

-I thought this was perfect for Valentine’s Day–chocolate and roses–but it is simply heavenly year round.
+It’s perfect for Valentine’s Day–chocolate and roses–or as a luxurious handmade Mother’s Day gift, but truthfully it is simply heavenly year round.

 You can definitely just craft it for yourself, but wouldn’t it be the most awesome gift for someone you love?
 It’s so cute and unique, and (since you made it by hand) super thoughtful too.

 Cocoa is a great antioxidant, rose is soothing and toning.

 Add in some milk for its exfoliating properties and pink kaolin clay for increasing skin circulation, and you have a mask that is incredible for all skin types.